Grown-Up Goals. Kid-Sized Joy.

 • Provide journals for children to record their dress-up experiences.

-• Encourage them to draw pictures or write about their characters.
+• Encourage them to draw pictures or write the name of their characters.
+Provide word strips with pictures of characters.

 • Real-Life Connections: